This post was originally published on A Globe Well Travelled in 2018. The content has been revised and updated with fresh information.

 If you do end up going on a weekend, plan to leave as early as possible.
 The palace opens at 9:30 AM and it would be much nicer to explore minus the crowds.
 We made the mistake of arriving at about 11:30 AM and it was already busy.
 You could also try visiting in the late afternoon as the palace is open until 6:30-7:00 PM.

-How to get to Sintra from Lisbon:
+How to get to Sintra from Lisbon

-How to get to Pena Palace from Sintra:
+How to get to Pena Palace from Sintra

 Once you arrive in Sintra, there are a few ways you can get to Pena Palace.
 After doing some research, I decided that we would take the 434 tourist bus to Pena.
 To get to the bus stop, exit the station and walk along the street which follows the north side of the station about 200 metres until you get to a bus stop that says 434.
 Don’t be fooled by any empty 434 buses that you may spot along the way – these buses are just banked here until it’s their turn to head onwards to the bus stop.

-Entrance tickets for Pena Palace:
+Entry tickets for Pena Palace

-There are 2 tickets types to choose from – a Park ticket or a Park and Palace ticket.
+There are two tickets types to choose from – a Park ticket or a Park and Palace ticket.
 We were a little confused about the difference, and after our day of exploration, we discovered that the park only ticket will get you access to everything except for the inside the palace itself.
 You can still walk around the grounds and even access the terraces of the palace to get photos.
 The things that you will miss out on is the Queen’s Terrace photo spot which is only accessible after entering the palace, and obviously the historic displays inside the palace.

-Best photo spots at Pena Palace:
+Best photo spots at Pena Palace

 The classic photos of Pena Palace are taken from the Queen’s Terrace (where the above photo was taken), which is only accessible with a Park and Palace ticket.
 This pretty terrace offers gorgeous views of the colourful palace exterior as well as the surrounding landscape.